Religion in South Africa: Legislation

-Post-apartheid South Africa's Constitution guarantees the right to freedom of religion, belief and opinion among other freedoms.
+Post-apartheid South Africa's Constitution guarantees the right to freedom of religion, belief, and opinion among other freedoms.
 The Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities (CRL Rights Commission) is a chapter nine institution established in 2004 to support democracy.
-Examples of constitutional sections that aid in religious practice include the preamble of the South African constitution which asks for God’s blessings, section 9 which is forbidding of religious discrimination, section 15 which provides freedom of faith, and section 31 which defends the right of people and institutions to practice their own religion.
+Examples of constitutional sections that aid in religious practice include the preamble of the South African constitution which asks for God's blessings, section 9 which is forbidding of religious discrimination, section 15 which provides freedom of faith, and section 31 which defends the right of people and institutions to practice their own religion.

 The new Constitution did not result in immediate reform of discriminatory legislation infringing on the right to religious freedom.
-Various legislative reforms have taken place or have been initiated since 1994 as a result of lobbying by disenfranchised groups.
+Various legislative reforms have been enacted or initiated since 1994 in response to lobbying by disenfranchised groups.

 The Civil Union Act, which came into effect on 30 November 2006, legalised same-sex marriage and also allowed for the legal designation of religious marriage officers without any religious restriction in accordance with the Constitution.
 Previously, religious marriage officers could only be legally designated as such "for the purpose of solemnising marriages according to Christian, Jewish or Mohammedan rites or the rites of any Indian religion" in accordance with the Marriage Act.
-In accordance with section 5 of the Civil Union Act, any religious organisation may apply to the Department of Home Affairs for designation as a religious organisation and when designated as such must formally nominate suitable candidates from within their organisation to be designated by the Department of Home Affairs as religious marriage officers for the purpose of solemnising marriages according to the rites of that religious organisation.
+In accordance with section 5 of the Civil Union Act, any religious organisation may apply to the Department of Home Affairs for designation as a religious organisation and when designated as such must formally nominate suitable candidates from within their organisation to be designated by the Department of Home Affairs as religious marriage officers for solemnising marriages according to the rites of that religious organisation.

-The Witchcraft Suppression Act of 1957 based on colonial witchcraft legislation criminalises claiming a knowledge of witchcraft, conducting specified practices associated with witchcraft including the use of charms and divination, and accusing others of practising witchcraft.
+The Witchcraft Suppression Act of 1957, based on colonial witchcraft legislation, criminalises claiming a knowledge of witchcraft, conducting specified practices associated with witchcraft, including the use of charms and divination, and accusing others of practising witchcraft.
 In 2007 the South African Law Reform Commission received submissions from the South African Pagan Rights Alliance and the Traditional Healers Organisation requesting the investigation of the constitutionality of the act and on 23 March 2010 the Minister of Justice and Constitutional Development approved a South African Law Reform Commission project to review witchcraft legislation.

 One of the SALRC's other new projects, the review of witchcraft legislation, will support the constitutional guarantee to freedom of religion, but will also serve to protect vulnerable groups.
-It is mostly women advanced in age that are persecuted as witches by communities holding traditional beliefs.
+It is mostly women advanced in age who are persecuted as witches by communities holding traditional beliefs.
 These innocent victims are vulnerable to a double degree: as women and as older persons.